Oke Oka Jeevitham: Filming

 Filming took place in Hyderabad and Chennai.
 The filming was halted in March 2021 due to the COVID-19 pandemic.
 The shoot resumed after 8 months with the final schedule taking place in Chennai and wrapped up in November 2020.

 Soundtrack

 The music for the film has been composed by Jakes Bejoy.
 The film's first single, Amma Song was released in January 2022.
 The lyrics to the song were written by Sirivennela Seetharama Sastry for the Telugu version and is believed to be one of his last songs, before his demise.
 The second single from the bilingual, Okate Kadhaa (Telugu) and Thaalam Thattum (Tamil), was released in August 2022.
 Later that month, the third single Maaripoye (Telugu) and Maaripocho (Tamil) released.
 The song featured the vocals of Karthi, marking his Telugu singing debut.

 Release

 Theatrical

 The film was released on 9 September 2022, after a long delay due to the Covid pandemic.
 Earlier in November 2021, the film was announced to be released in February 2022.
 However, it was reportedly delayed due to the upsurge in the Omicron cases.
-This film has received a ‘U’ certificate with no cuts.
+This film has received a U certificate.